 After college Emily obtained her MA riding instructor's license, and spent several years working as a large animal veterinary technician at McGee Equine Clinic in Townsend, MA.

-Jamie Savoie - Director of Marketing & Horse Shows
+Jamie Cinq-Mars - Director of Marketing & Horse Shows

-Jamie Cinq-Mars, now Savoie has been in the horse world since she was seven years old.
-(Now 33) She has successfully completed, trained and ridden all over New England and the Mid Atlantic.
+Jamie Cinq-Mars has been in the horse world since she was seven years old.
+She has successfully completed, trained and ridden all over New England and the Mid Atlantic.
 She started her riding career off as a Hunter/Jumper rider.
 She successfully has local, regional and year end wins in the Connecticut Horse Show Association, Connecticut Hunter Jumper Association, New England Horseman’s Councils and the United Stated Equestrian Federation.
 Jamie has several Medal Finals Ribbons from when she was a teenager.
-She moved on from the Hunter/Jumper world and has been competing, training, breeding & showing on the Friesian and Part Bred Friesian Circuit in Hunt Seat Pleasure, Country Pleasure, Carriage Pleasure Driving, Dressage Suitability, Show Hack, In Hand, Western & Trail.
+She moved on from the Hunter/Jumper world and has been competing, training, breeding & showing on the Friesian and Part Bred Friesian Circuit in Hunt Seat Pleasure, Country Pleasure, Carriage Pleasure Driving, USDF Dressage, Dressage Suitability, Show Hack, In Hand, Western & Trail.
 She has many Regional, National and World Titles within this breed.
 She also has several yearend awards within this breed in the United Stated Equestrian Federation, International Friesian Horse Association and the American Driving Society.
+Recenetly in 2019, Jamie went to IFSHA World Show in Springfield, Ohio and came home with 6 World Champions, 2 Reserve World Champions and numerous Top Five Awards.
 Jamie also holds memberships in all of the above associations.
 Jamie has had several horses in her riding career that she has trained from the beginning as well as seasoned horses that have given her the opportunities and hours in the saddle.

 Jamie also has been attending horse shows, managing horses shows, marketing horse shows & events, photographing and judging horse shows for many years.